Why People Who Eat These Healthy Foods May Feel More Bloated, According To An R.D.

 2. Greek yogurt.

-Greek yogurt is an inexpensive, quick, and easy way to get protein into your diet—but it may be making you bloated as well.
-Lactose, which is found in many dairy products, especially yogurt, milk, and ice cream, may give you a bloated belly if you are lactose intolerant.
+Greek yogurt is an inexpensive, quick, and easy way to get protein into your diet—but it may be making you bloated, as well.
+Lactose, which is found in many dairy products, especially yogurt, milk, and ice cream, may give you a bloated belly if you are lactose intolerant3.
 An enzyme called lactase, which many adults are lacking in, is needed to break down lactose into its digestible components.
 The good news is that you can try lactose-free yogurt as an alternative.

 The sugar that dominates in making mango delicious and sweet is the FODMAP fructose.
 It is common for fructose to be hard to absorb, giving you unwanted digestive side effects because it is easily fermented into gas.
 Swap out mango for pineapple, another tropical fruit that has less fructose.